hsyu-sudo/linux--journey/kernel and user.md

 * The user space is the memory area that is reserved to a particular user process.
 It can be directly accessed from code running in kernel mode.

 # System Calls
 A system call is an interface between user space and kernel space.
+In order to provide application compatiability, system calls are rarely changed.